talon-one/talon_go/docs/CustomerSessionV2.md

 `func (o *CustomerSessionV2) SetUpdated(v time.Time)`

 SetUpdated gets a reference to the given time.Time and assigns it to the Updated field.

-### GetClosurePrediction

-`func (o *CustomerSessionV2) GetClosurePrediction() float32`

-GetClosurePrediction returns the ClosurePrediction field if non-nil, zero value otherwise.

-### GetClosurePredictionOk

-`func (o *CustomerSessionV2) GetClosurePredictionOk() (float32, bool)`

-GetClosurePredictionOk returns a tuple with the ClosurePrediction field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### HasClosurePrediction

-`func (o *CustomerSessionV2) HasClosurePrediction() bool`

-HasClosurePrediction returns a boolean if a field has been set.

-### SetClosurePrediction

-`func (o *CustomerSessionV2) SetClosurePrediction(v float32)`

-SetClosurePrediction gets a reference to the given float32 and assigns it to the ClosurePrediction field.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)